tutoriel étui à couteau en cuir

 leather knife case

-Still using double scribbling and saddle stitch sewing, sew the knife sheath.
+Still using double stitching and saddle stitch, sew the knife case.

-Finish the seam with 3 bar tacks and bring out the thread in the edge.
+Finish the seam with 3 backstitching stitches and bring the thread out through the edge.

 leather knife case